 If you are experiencing financial hardship and do not meet the above criteria, in exceptional circumstances you may be able to access bursary assistance if you've been referred to Financial Support Services by Counselling and Psychological Services, Disability Support Services, Mana Yura or Yooroang Garang Aboriginal and Torres Strait Islander Student Support Services, a Student Liaison Officer or an Associate Dean, Student Life.

-Complete the online application and upload your supporting documents throughSydney Student.
-Go to ‘My finances’, ‘Scholarships, prizes, bursaries and loans’, then ‘Apply for financial support’.
+You will need to complete the online application and upload your supporting documents through Sydney Student.
+To apply, go to ‘My finances’, ‘Scholarships, prizes, bursaries and loans’, then ‘Apply for financial support’.

-Payments will be made to your nominated bank account within four to 10 working days.
+If your application is successful, follow the prompts in the message to enable your payment.
+Payments will be made to your nominated bank account within 4 to 10 working days.
 Make sure your bank details are correct in Sydney Student (go to ‘My finance’, ‘Your finances’, then ‘Bank details’).

 If your application is unsuccessful and your financial situation worsens and you are unable to afford your rent, food or essential living expenses, you will be able to lodge another application for consideration.

 If you have questions about the outcome, contact the Financial Services Team at firstname.lastname@example.org.